Documentation Change 101

 In addition to the forms for the court Petition and Order, you can also obtain the forms for changing your Social Security card and Passport online.

 To obtain a new passport with your new name and gender, if your current passport is more than a year old, you will need to fill out a Department of State Form DS-11, which is the original application for a new passport, even if you already have a passport.
 The form to change your passport, DS-5504, can only be used if your current passport is less than one year old.
+(NOTE: The links to all government forms can change, but the following should at least get you in the ballpark.)
 The Department of State’s rules on filling out and submitting a passport application are here:

 The new rules on transitioning gender change for passports are here: